-Free trade agreements have proven to be one of the best ways to open up foreign markets to U.S. exporters.
+Trade agreements have proven to be one of the best ways to open up foreign markets to U.S. exporters.
 The United States has agreements in force with 20 countries: Australia, Bahrain, Canada, Chile, Colombia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Israel, Jordan, Mexico, Morocco, Nicaragua, Oman, Panama, Peru, Singapore, and South Korea.
-The United States is also participating in negotiations of the Trans-Pacific Partnership (TPP) with countries of the Asia-Pacific and the Transatlantic Trade and Investment Partnership (T-TIP) with the European Union.
-Trade with countries where the United States has free trade agreements accounted for more than 46 percent of U.S. exports .
+The United States also participated in negotiations of the Trans-Pacific Partnership (TPP) with countries of the Asia-Pacific and is currently involved in negotiating the Transatlantic Trade and Investment Partnership (T-TIP) with the European Union.
+The U.S. is also negotiating a Trade in Services Agreement and a World Trade Organization Environmental Goods Agreement.

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.